jackraible/jackraible/README.md

 -->

 - 🔭 I'm currently working towards a bachelor's degree in information science with a business minor at the University of Colorado Boulder.
-- 👯 I'm looking to collaborate on projects in Java, JavaScript, Lua, C++, and C#.
 - 💬 Ask me about my coding experience with Devoxx4Kids.
 - 📫 How to reach me: jackjraible2@gmail.com
 - 😄 Pronouns: he/him